openmc-dev/openmc/docs/source/io_formats/settings.rst

       use for the geometric description of the mesh.

     :coords:
       For "cloud" distributions, this element specifies a list of coordinates for each of the points in the cloud.

     :strengths:
       For "mesh" and "cloud" spatial distributions, this element specifies the relative source strength of each mesh element or each point in the cloud.

     :volume_normalized:
       For "mesh" spatial distrubtions, this optional boolean element specifies whether the vector of relative strengths should be multiplied by the mesh element volume.
 This is most common if the strengths represent a source per unit volume.

-Default: false
+      *Default*: false

   :angle:
     An element specifying the angular distribution of source sites.
 This element